 Home and Family

 Many of our kids come to Boys and Girls Country without ever having received consistent dental and medical care.
 Every child in our home receives required immunizations, twice-yearly dental visits, and routine check-ups, as well as any emergent or special medical or dental attention needed.
 Many of the children who come to Boys and Girls Country have suffered from abuse, neglect, loss, or other emotional trauma as well.
 Staff at Boys and Girls Country closely monitors the emotional health of each of our children.
-In 2017, half of the children living at the Roberts Road campus were in counseling at any one time.

 After family and God, education is one of the most emphasized values at Boys and Girls Country.
 Our students attend public schools in the acclaimed Waller Independent School District.
-Children are tested at intake to determine educational level and to identify any special learning needs.
+Children are tested at intake to determine the educational level and to identify any special learning needs.
 Educational deficits and challenges are addressed through after school tutoring and remediation through our Education Lab, which is open 560 hours over the school year.
 Children work with tutors individually or in small groups.

 Many of our tutors volunteer their time, but we also maintain a team of contract tutors who are trained in special education, Spanish, reading, and math.
 In addition to the Ed Lab, volunteer tutors are available in each cottage for after school homework help and tutoring.